sebastianbergmann/phpunit-documentation-english/src/code-coverage-analysis.rst

 The ``addUncoveredFilesFromWhitelist`` and ``processUncoveredFilesFromWhitelist`` configuration settings are available to configure how the whitelist is used:

-- ``addUncoveredFilesFromWhitelist="false"`` means that only whitelisted files that have at least one of line of executed code are included in the code coverage report
+- ``addUncoveredFilesFromWhitelist="false"`` means that only whitelisted files that have at least one line of executed code are included in the code coverage report

 - ``addUncoveredFilesFromWhitelist="true"`` (default) means that all whitelisted files are included in the code coverage report even if not a single line of code of such a file is executed